What a commercial Energy Performance Certificate (EPC) for business?

 When do EPCs need to be provided?

 EPCs should be provided if a building is built, rented or sold - and this applies to any home or business premises.
-EPCs need to be available for potential buyers or tenants to help with the decision making process.
-They then should also be renewed every few years to reflect the state of the building.
+EPCs need to be available for potential buyers or tenants to help with the decision-making process.
+They should be renewed every few years to reflect the state of the building.

 How are EPC ratings calculated?